menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Menard is generally considered to be a blue-collar town.
-37.96% of the Menard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Menard is a blue-collar town, with 37.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Menard is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Menard who work in sales jobs (13.33%), law enforcement and fire fighting (12.22%), and office and administrative support (12.04%).

 Also of interest is that Menard has more people living here who work in computers and math than 95% of the places in the US.